 - Habitual bad breath

 - Choking Episodes

-At the heart of our Nashua dental practice is our patients.
+At the heart of our Nashua dental practice are our patients.
 Our dental care team is focused on early detection for conservative treatment and comprehensive dental care.
-Dentists Dr. Levesque-Vogel and Dr. Levesque take the time to consult with each patient as an individual and aim to improve their overall well being and health.
+Dentists Dr. Levesque-Vogel and Dr. Levesque take the time to consult with each patient as an individual and aim to improve their overall well-being and health.